documents4j/documents4j/README.md

                            .build();
 ```

-Similary to the `LocalConverter`, the `RemoteConverter` requires a folder for writing temporary files which is created implicitly if no such forlder is specified.
+Similary to the `LocalConverter`, the `RemoteConverter` requires a folder for writing temporary files which is created implicitly if no such folder is specified.
 This time however, the worker pool implicitly determines the number of concurrent REST requests for converting a file where the request timeout specifies the maximal time such a conversion is allowed to take.
 As the base URI, the remote converter specifies the address of a *conversion server* which offers a REST API for performing document conversions.
 Note that all the `IConverter`'s `getSupportedConversions` and `isOperational` methods delegate to this REST API as well and are not cached.

 #### Conversion server ####
 documents4j offers a standalone conversion server which implements the required REST API by using a `LocalConverter` under the covers.
 This conversion server is contained in the *com.documents4j/documents4j-server-standalone* module.
 The Maven build creates a shaded artifact for this module which contains all dependencies.
 This way, the conversion server can be started from the command line, simply by: